wso2/docs-ei/en/streaming-integrator/docs/guides/transforming-data.md

     insert into OutputStream;
     ```

-Give an example and point to existing inline math and logical operators.

-## Transform data using in-built extensions
+## Transforming data using in-built extensions

 The Streaming Integrator offers a variety of options to carry out data transformations via in-built extensions.
 The
 following table describes the complete list of extensions that provide data transformation functionality.